Can a renovated court house make a fun family home? You be the judge... | Ideal Home

 Step into the courtroom

 The rooms on the ground floor are arranged around the former court room, which is now an enormous open-plan living space.
-The impressive Room has a ceiling height of six metres!
+The impressive room has a ceiling height of six metres!

-With walls lined with books and a games room on an elevated gallery, this may feel slightly more like a community hall than a home??
+With walls lined with books and a games room on an elevated gallery, this may feel slightly more like a community hall than a home!

 The Public Waiting Room has become the sitting room, complete with cosy log burner.